 Analogue version Digital version Data transceiver Modem Interface adaptor Transfer channel (Voice-frequency channel) a one-way voice-frequency transmission path from the output of a data modulator to the input of a data demodulator, made up of one or more voice-frequency channels in tandem.
 (Digital channel) a one-way digital transmission path from the output of the interface adaptor to the input of the interface adaptor, made up of one or more digital channels in tandem.
 Transfer link (Voice-frequency link) a two-way voice-frequency transmission path between two data modems, made up of one voice-frequency channel in each direction.
 (Digital link) a two-way digital transmission path between two interface adaptors, made up of one digital channel in each direction.
 Data channel a one-way data transmission path between two points, made up of a modulator, a voice-frequency channel and a demodulator. a one-way data transmission path between two points, made up of a digital channel terminating on an interface adaptor at each end.
-Signalling data link a two-way data transmission path between two points, made up of one data channel in each direction.
-Signalling channel a one-way signalling path from the processor of one switching machine to the processor of another switching machine.
+Signalling data link a two-way data transmission path between two p tion. vo-way data transmission path between two points, made up of one data channel in each direc- Signalling channel a one-way signalling path from the processor of c switching machine. one-way signalling path from the processor of one switching machine to the processor of another witching machine.
 Signalling link a two-way direction signalling path from processor to processor made up of one signalling channel in each direction.